-As well as my paid work (speaking, teaching, writing and consultancy), I run a heart-funded birth information project, and I regularly share research updates on my blog, via social media.
-So you can, if you like, like and follow my page to get updates on facebook, follow my adventures (and those of our somewhat uncouth cat, Mittens) on Instagram, and/or follow my feed on twitter (I don’t go on there personally; it’s just a feed) But whether or not you do any of those, signing up to my newsletter is definitely the best way of getting my updates, because we can then send our Birth Information Update newsletters to your email inbox without you having to think about it – always a good plan when you’ve got so much to do!
+As well as my paid work (speaking, teaching, writing and consultancy), I run a heart-funded birth information project.
+In that, I regularly share research updates on my blog and on social media.
+So you can connect with me on facebook, follow my adventures (and those of our somewhat uncouth cat, Mittens) on Instagram, and/or check my feed on Twitter.
+(I don’t go on Twitter personally; it’s just a feed) But whether or not you do any of those, signing up to my newsletter is definitely the best way of getting my updates.
+We can send our Birth Information Update newsletters to your email inbox.
+That’s one less thing to think about when you’ve got so much to do!
 And if you like what I do and would like to help me keep it going, you can buy one of my handmade velvet vaginas, birthkit purses or information bags in my Etsy shop.
 All the profits help keep the free stuff online 🙂

 6. Tons of dissertation tips (well, at least 101!)